 Early Consideration for Master’s Degree Program

 Applying Early Consideration allows BU College of Engineering students to apply to the Master of Science or Master of Engineering degree programs by September 28th of their senior year.
-Early Consideration students will have an expedited review process with minimal required documents from you as a student.
-All Early Consideration applicants that submit the application and requested documents by the deadline will have an admissions decision by October 20th.
+Early Consideration students will have an expedited review process with minimal required documents.
+All Early Consideration applicants that submit the application and requested documents by the deadline will have an admissions decision by October 22nd.

 |Application Requirements||GPA 3.4 or higher -seeking aid||GPA 3.4 or higher – not seeking aid||All other BU students|